gdbooks/3DCollisions/Chapter5/make_a_scene.md

 Change the function so it first checks if the model is empty ```model.IsEmpty```, if it is, set t to -1 and return false by default.

+### The Point

+Now that we have a scene class, we no longer care about the indevidual OBJ objects!
+Right now we're hard coding the new objects, but ideally you'd want to make the scene hierarchy dynamically, by reading in some text file.

+That's the whole point of the scene.
+We no longer care about indevidual objects, we just perform operations on the scene its-self!
+And the scene knows about objects, and how to call our existing code that's written for them

 ## Test it out!

 It's time to test out your work.
 Use the following unit test code: